 This is our chance to thank those who gave of themselves and their families and loved ones in order to serve our country.
 Far too many have provided this outstanding service on our behalf.
-Indeed, as we enter the 10th year of our longest war, we can count so many, many younger veterans to thank along with our older vets.
+Indeed, we can count so many, many younger veterans to thank along with our older vets.
 Those are the men and women who served our country through the litany of wars.
 They join our oldest veterans group, our World War II veterans, who now die at the rate of about a thousand a day.
 Many of us have family and friends who have given of themselves, often under extraordinary circumstances.

 On Friday, Nov.
 11, we’ve got a chance to thank all who have served and all who continue to serve.
 Yes, they are veterans too, you know.
 The commitment of our special group of citizens to protect and serve our nation is extraordinary.
 Let’s remember they face the day-to-day challenges as we all do, but they also answered the call to do more for their country with their personal service and sacrifices.
 These people are not the war, they are the warriors; and we must never forget that while we hate war, we love our warriors and owe them a great debt.

 We hope that you will make an effort — a special effort — to find at least one veteran whom you know and give them heartfelt thanks.
 They will probably be embarrassed and feel undeserving, but we know better.
 We can never thank them enough for what they’ve done for us.
 Please take advantage of this opportunity to let these special citizens know they are very special to us and that we will always remember their service.
 We urge all of you to look for opportunities to participate in Veterans Day observances in your communities on this, one of our most endearing holidays.